 The important thing is to continue to be adaptable, and to have a range of tools and resources available to draw on depending on the individual’s particular requirements at the moment.
-Our home care Ellicott City experts have compiled three unique tips that may be very beneficial in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.
+Our Edgemere memory care experts have compiled three unique tips that may be very beneficial in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.

 The acronym MAP stands for three types of therapy:

 The mind’s ability to hold memories related to music, even in Alzheimer’s disease, is astonishing.
 Music therapy could be integrated in many ways for calming, engagement, and memory stimulation.
 To integrate music into Alzheimer’s care, consider these tips:

 - Discover which songs from the senior’s younger years spark memories, and make a playlist for the individual to enjoy.
 Or, use a karaoke machine for sing-alongs.
 As the disease advances, musical preference probably will reflect the person’s childhood memories.

 - Choose upbeat, lively songs and encourage the individual to dance, according to his/her physical capability.
 Tapping the feet and clapping along tends to be satisfying for individuals who are less mobile.